thelfer/MFrontGenericInterfaceSupport/INSTALL-cmake.md

 2. Type `make` to compile the package.

+4. Optionally, type `make built-tests` to compile all tests come with the package.
+This is automatically called by `make check`

-3. Optionally, type `make check` to run any self-tests that come with the package.
+4. Optionally, type `make check` to run any self-tests that come with the package.

-4. Type `make install` to install the programs and any data files and documentation.
+5. Type `make install` to install the programs and any data files and documentation.

-5. You can remove the program binaries and object files from the source code directory by typing `make clean`.
+6. You can remove the program binaries and object files from the source code directory by typing `make clean`.

 Options